 While on the subject of the dollar, why not allude to some other scams of a similar hue.
-One would crave the indulgence of the reader to go back a few years in recent history.
+One would crave the indulgence of the reader to go back some years in recent history.
 One is reminded of the leading article that made it to the front page of the ‘revered’ New York Times, some years ago.
 The writer had spun the yarn – if that is the word one wants – that the United States had spent more than five billion dollars “in a largely failed effort to bolster the Pakistan military effort against militants from Al Qaeda and the Taliban”.
 The money in question had apparently been provided through a programme known as “Coalition Support Funds” – a programme that was tailored to reimburse Pakistan for “conducting military operations to fight terrorism”.
 It would appear that our American handlers got worried that their hand on the rein was not tight enough.

 Looking over the shoulder once again, one notices that in the tug of war between the two ‘strategic partners’, reference to the wretched dollar keeps creeping in.
 Blame it on naiveté, but one had somehow continued to hold on to the tattered shreds of the belief that we had joined the “war on terror” for some purpose more honorable than the quest for the measly dollars it yielded.
 One had been glibly fed the justification that the infamous U-turn had something more to it than mere mercenary considerations.
 The New York Times divested our denizens of their fig leaf by making an issue of the fact that the US administration and its military officials were peeved by the realization that the American money was being diverted to help finance ‘systems’ designed for “causes” other than the liquidation of Al Qaeda and/or the Taliban.
-The Coalition Support Funds programme was obviously intended to be strictly American objective centric.
+The Coalition Support Funds programme was apparently intended to be strictly American objective centric.
 Where, if anywhere, then (one may justifiably wonder) does the national interest of this hapless land figure?

 One is open to correction if one is wrong, but did the aforementioned not appear to indicate (horror of horrors) that Pakistan’s offer to join the War on Terror had (to put it mildly) mercenary overtones?
 While we were miffed at the realization that the Americans felt that they were not happy with the bang per buck that they are getting, but were not at all sorry about the wasted years that this blessed land was led up the garden path.
 Some time down the memory lane, we were informed that we had told the Americans that if they were not satisfied with the services rendered they were most welcome to take their business elsewhere.
 This is neither here nor there.